SM-65 Atlas: Atlas-F deployment

 The Atlas F's employment was dangerous due to the flammability of the stored liquid rocket fuels.
 Four sites and their missiles were destroyed during propellant loading exercises (known as PLXs) when liquid oxygen leaked and fires ensued.
 On 1 June 1963 Roswell's site 579-1 was destroyed by explosion and fire.
 On 13 February 1964 Roswell's site 579-5 was destroyed, and a month later on 9 March 1964 site 579-2 was also destroyed by explosion and fire.
 Finally, on 14 May 1964 an Altus AFB site, 577-6 in Frederick, Oklahoma, was also destroyed by explosion and fire during a PLX.
 Fortunately the crews all survived.
 None of the damaged sites were repaired or returned to service.

 Retirement as an ICBM

-"The Martin Company: Ten Years To Remember" (1964).
-Official USAF ICBM development promotional film reel.

 After the solid-fuel LGM-30 Minuteman had become operational in early 1963, the Atlas became rapidly obsolete.
 By October 1964, all Atlas D missiles had been phased out, followed by the Atlas E/F in April 1965.
 About 350 Atlas ICBMs of all versions were built, with a peak deployment level of 129 (30 D, 27 E, 72 F).
 Despite its relatively short life span, Atlas served as the proving ground for many new missile technologies.
 Perhaps more importantly, its development spawned the organization, policies, and procedures that paved the way for all of the later ICBM programs.

 After its retirement from operational ICBM service in 1965, the ICBMs were refurbished and used for close to forty years as space launch vehicle boosters.